Cunard-White Star Line: History

 In 1947, Cunard acquired White Star’s 38% share in the company and on 31 December 1949 the company had dropped the White Star name and was renamed Cunard Line.
 Both the Cunard and White Star house flags were flown on the company's liners at the time of the merger and thereafter.
 However, the Cunard flag was flown over the White Star flag on the last two White Star liners, MV Georgic and MV Britannic.
 Georgic was scrapped in 1956, while Britannic made the final Liverpool–New York crossing of any White Star vessel from New York on 25 November 1960, and returned to Liverpool for the final time before sailing under her own power to the ship breakers.
 She was the last White Star liner in existence, leaving the passenger tender SS Nomadic, which was also owned by the company until 1934, as the last White Star Line ship afloat.

 Despite this, all Cunard Line ships flew both the Cunard and White Star Line house flags on their masts until late 1968.
 This was most likely because Nomadic remained in service with Cunard until 4 November 1968, and was sent to the breakers' yard, only to be bought for use as a floating restaurant.
 After this, the White Star flag was no longer flown, the White Star name was removed from Cunard operations and all remnants of both White Star Line and Cunard-White Star Line were retired.
-Cunard operated as a separate entity until 1999, when it was fully acquired by Carnival Corporation.
+Cunard operated as a separate entity until 1972, when it was acquired by Trafalgar House, a British industrial and shipping conglomerate.
+After Trafalgar house was acquired by Kværner Cunard was put up for sale and by 1999 had been purchased by Carnival Corporation.